By Immanuel Martin

 I never would have imagined myself enjoying agriculture as much as I do.
 I still want to do something involving film, so I plan to create a YouTube channel within the next year.
 As a child, I could not wait to leave Caswell County; however, with all the advances and changes happening in Caswell, there are so many possibilities.
 I have gone from being devastated to becoming excited about my future and continuing the legacy my grandfather left.
 Now you know why our family farm is known as “Legacy Acres.”

-Person County Campus
+Person County Campus1715 College Drive

 Roxboro, NC 27573